-For the purposes of this section, "extraordinary circumstances" shall mean a situation in which a correction officer determines that the specific inmate presents an immediate and serious threat to herself or others or in which the inmate presents an immediate and credible risk of escape that cannot be curtailed by other reasonable means.
+For the purposes of this section, "extraordinary circumstances" shall mean a situation in which a corrections officer determines that the inmate presents an immediate and serious threat to herself or others; or the inmate presents an immediate and credible risk of escape that cannot be curtailed by other reasonable means.
 If an inmate is restrained, the restraints shall be the least restrictive available and the most reasonable under the circumstances.
-Leg or waist restraints shall not be used on a pregnant or postpartum inmate.
-In the event the correction officer determines that extraordinary circumstances exist and restraints are used, the correction officer shall fully document, in writing, the reasons that the officer determined such extraordinary circumstances existed, the kind of restraints used and the reasons those restraints were considered the least restrictive available and the most reasonable under the circumstances.
-A superintendent shall approve the use of any restraints used due to extraordinary circumstances either before the officer makes the determination or after the correction officer submits documentation detailing the reasons restraints were required.
-If the attending physician or nurse treating the pregnant inmate requests that restraints be removed for medical reasons, the correction officer shall immediately remove all restraints.
+In no case shall leg or waist restraints be used on any pregnant or postpartum inmate.
+In the event the corrections officer believes that extraordinary circumstances exist and restraints are used, the corrections officer shall fully document in writing the reasons that the officer determined such extraordinary circumstances existed, the kind of restraints used, and the reasons those restraints were considered the least restrictive available and the most reasonable under the circumstances.
+A superintendent shall approve the use of any restraints used due to extraordinary circumstances either before the inmate is hospitalized or after the corrections officer submits documentation detailing the reasons restraints were required.
+If the attending physician or nurse treating the pregnant inmate requests that restraints be removed for medical reasons, the corrections officer shall immediately remove all restraints.